abdes/cryptopp-cmake/README.md

   # where xxx is the location where you put the cryptopp-cmake files
   ```

   That's pretty much it.
-You'll be able to link against `cryptopp-shared` or
+You'll be able to link against `cryptopp` or the scoped
-  `cryptopp-static` and have cmake handle everything else for you.
+  alias `cryptopp::cryptopp` and have cmake handle everything else for you.

 An example is located in the
 [test/standard-cpm](https://github.com/abdes/cryptopp-cmake/tree/master/test)